 Rumeli Hisar Museum: The Fortress Museum incorporates Rumeli, Yedikule and Anadolu Fortresses.
 Among all, Rumeli Fortress however clearly stands out.
 The Fortress covering a 30-acre area in Sarıyer, also gives its name to the location.
 It was built in a short period of four months.
 By Mehmet the Conqueror in 1452 before the conquest of Istanbul in order to prevent attacks and block aids from the north of Bosphorus.
 This monument is located opposite the Anadolu Fortress, built by Sultan I. Beyazıt in 1394, and is located in the narrowest part of the Bosphorus.

-Turkish and Islamic Art Museum: Turkish and Islamic Art Museum is the first museum in our country to include Turkish – Islamic art works together.
+Turkish and Islamic Arts Museum: Turkish and Islamic Art Museum is the first museum in our country to include Turkish – Islamic art works together.
 It opened its doors for the first time in 1914 in the imaret building of Suleymaniye Mosque Social Complex, one of the most important structures of Mimar Sinan (Sinan the Architect) by the name of “Evkaf-ı Islamiye Museum” (Islamic Foundations Museum).
 It was moved to Ibrahim Pasha Palace to the west of Blue Mosque Square, in 1983.
 Apart from the Sultan palaces, the museum building is one of the earliest surviving palace buildings to the present day, dates back to the late 15th century.

 Fethiye Museum: Fethiye Mosque is located near Carsamba neighborhood of Fatih district.
 It was originally a Byzantine church, built on the fifth hill of Constantinople (modern Istanbul) in the beginning of 12th century and then rebuilt in the 13th century by Michael Glabas Ducas Tarchaniotes, nephew of the emperor Michael VIII Palaeologos.
-Glabas was buried in the parakkleison (side corridor) dedicated to Christ, which was added to the building in 1315 by his wife Maria in the memory of her husband.
+Glabas was buried in the parakleison (side corridor) dedicated to Christ, which was added to the building in 1315 by his wife Maria in the memory of her husband.
 After her death, Maria was also buried in this funerary chapel.

 TAILOR MADE TOURS Since 1982 of experience on your journey Start creating your own journey.
 You can choose the tour of Turkey and travel by your interest.